KevNev19/pi-and-mikrotek-ansible-setup/README.md

    ```bash
    sudo tailscale up --advertise-routes=192.168.88.0/24 --accept-routes
    ```
+   *Note: After this one-time login, Ansible will automatically ensure these settings are enforced on every run.*
    Then approve routes at https://login.tailscale.com/admin/machines

 4. **Change Grafana password** via the web UI